Florynce Kennedy: Later activism

 After the 1971 rebellion at Attica Prison in New York State arose as a result of human rights abuse, the issue of solidarity arose between the black power movement and the feminist movement, often forcing activists to choose between the two.
 Kennedy addressed the discord that feminists had against those who supported both the black power movement and feminism by saying: "We do not support Attica.
 We ARE Attica.
 We are Attica or we are nothing."
 In 1973 Kennedy co-founded with Margaret Sloan-Hunter the National Black Feminist Organization (NBFO), which also dealt with race and gender issues such as reproductive rights and sterilization campaigns that were aimed at specific races.

 In 1973, to protest the lack of female bathrooms at Harvard University, women poured jars of fake urine on the steps of the university's Lowell Hall, a protest Kennedy thought of and participated in.
 When asked about this, she said: I'm just a loud-mouthed middle-aged colored lady with a fused spine and three feet of intestines missing and a lot of people think I'm crazy.
 Maybe you do too, but I never stop to wonder why I'm not like other people.
 The mystery to me is why more people aren't like me.

 In 1974, People magazine wrote that she was "The biggest, loudest and, indisputably, the rudest mouth on the battleground."

-In 1977, Kennedy became an associate of the Women's Institute for Freedom of the Press (WIFP).
-WIFP is an American nonprofit publishing organization.
-The organization works to increase communication between women and connect the public with forms of women-based media.
+In 1977, Kennedy became an associate of the Women's Institute for Freedom of the Press (W.I.F.P.).
+W.I.F.P. is an American nonprofit publishing organization.
+The organization works to increase communication between women and connect the public with women-based news media.

-A strong opponent of military and interventionist wars, especially the Vietnam War, Kennedy coined the term "Pentagonorrhea".
+A strong opponent of military and interventionist wars, especially the Viet Nam War, Kennedy coined the term "Pentagonorrhea".